* Daimler, VW boards to meet on Wednesday - sources

 While carmaker associations commonly discuss how to implement new emissions standards and technologies, the question being probed by regulators is whether talks among the German manufacturers constituted anti-competitive behaviour.

 German magazine Der Spiegel reported on Friday that German carmakers colluded to fix the prices of diesel emissions treatment systems using industry committees.
 Companies found guilty of breaching EU cartel rules face fines of as much as 10 percent of their global revenue.

 A person familiar with the matter told Reuters on Tuesday that Daimler first raised the issue of collusion with cartel authorities, a move that could earn it immunity.

 Under EU rules, a company blowing the whistle on wrongful collusion usually escapes penalties.
 VW's MAN trucks division was spared any fines last year after disclosing price fixing with Daimler and other truckmakers prior to 2011.

 Should wrongdoing be found, VW could be treated leniently too if, as reported by Der Spiegel, it also provided early evidence to cartel authorities.

-VW, Europe's largest automaker, will also hold a supervisory board meeting on Wednesday about the alleged collusion.
+VW, Europe's largest automaker, will also hold a supervisory board meeting on Wednesday to examine the possible collusion.

 The auto industry committees allegedly used to fix prices operated outside of the official industry association VDA, which counts foreign suppliers and foreign-owned carmakers like Opel among its members.

 "A couple of months ago manufacturers approached VDA, to integrate further development, standard setting and norm setting activities into VDA," the association said, adding existing members were being consulted about how to deal with the matter.
-(Reporting by Ilona Wissenbach and Jan Schwartz, additional reporting by Diane Bartz; Writing by Edward Taylor and Andreas Cremer; Editing by Mark Potter and Alexander Smith)
+(Reporting by Ilona Wissenbach and Jan Schwartz; Writing by Edward Taylor and Andreas Cremer; Editing by Mark Potter)